sjc200/google-contacts-share/DEVELOPMENT.md

 # Development Notes

 This document captures the architecture, design decisions, bugs fixed, and known edge cases for Google Contacts Share.
-It is intended to provide full context when continuing development.
+It is intended to provide context when continuing development.

 ---